Maria Sittel

-Maria Eduardovna Sittel (Мари́я Эдуа́рдовна Си́ттель; born November 9, 1975 in Penza) is a Russian television presenter and an anchor on the Vesti program at Russia-1.
+Maria Eduardovna Sittel (Мари́я Эдуа́рдовна Си́ттель; born November 9, 1975) is a Russian television presenter and an anchor on the Vesti program at Russia-1.
 She won the Russian TEFI award.

 Early life and education

-Sittel was born on November 9, 1975 in Penza, Russia.
+Was born on November 9, 1975, in Penza, Russian SFSR, Soviet Union.
 She is the daughter of Eduard Anatolyevich Sittel, who has German ancestry, and Larisa Pavlovna.

-Sittel studied at the Penza Medical Lyceum until 1993, when she transferred to the V. G. Belinsky Penza Institute of Teacher Education and majored in biology and chemistry.
+Studied at the Penza Medical Lyceum until 1993, when she transferred to the V. G. Belinsky Penza Institute of Teacher Education and majored in biology and chemistry.
 Later, she graduated from the All-Russian State Distance-Learning Institute of Finance and Economics with a degree in finance and credit.

 Career

 Sittel began her television career in 1997 in her hometown on the program Musical Souvenir on the Penza channel "Our House".
 In 1998, she became a correspondent and later a news presenter on the Penza Express television channel.
 In 1999, she started working at State TV and Radio Broadcasting Company in Penza.

-From September 24, 2001 to May 14, 2006, Sittel worked as a daily news presenter on Vesti TV channel Russia-1.
+From September 24, 2001, to May 14, 2006, Sittel worked as a daily news presenter on Vesti TV channel Russia-1.
 In September 2003, she replaced Sergey Brilev as the regular nightly newscaster.
 From 2004 to 2005, she hosted the daily show Osoboe Mnenie ("Minority Report") on Radio Rossii.
-From May 15, 2006 to June 17, 2016, Sittel presented the nightly news with Dmitry Kiselyov (until July 2008) and Andrey Kondrashov (since September 2008).
+From May 15, 2006, to June 17, 2016, Sittel presented the nightly news with Dmitry Kiselyov (until July 2008) and Andrey Kondrashov (since September 2008).

-Sittel covered the lying-in-state of Boris Yeltsin on April 25, 2007 with Nikolai Svanidze live on Channel One and Russia-1.
+Sittel covered the lying-in-state of Boris Yeltsin on April 25, 2007, with Nikolai Svanidze live on Channel One and Russia-1.

 From 2008 to 2011, she hosted the annual program Conversation with Vladimir Putin: continued with Ernest Matskyavichus.
-From September 6, 2009 to December 25, 2011, she hosted the program Special Correspondent.
+From September 6, 2009, to December 25, 2011, she hosted the program Special Correspondent.
 On May 14, 2018, after a two-year break, she returned to the Vesti program.